herrowna/digital-garden-jekyll-template/_notes/camp curiousity.md

 ## What is going on?

-Camp Curiousity is a series of workshops operating on the first Saturday of each month, throughout 2021.
+Camp Curiousity is a series of workshops operating on the ~~first~~ third Saturday of each month, throughout 2021.
 In each workshop, attendees will plant the seeds of their curiousities and find playmates to collaborate with.
 The goal is to create a communal garden patch where everyone contributes to a larger graph of collective knowledge (much like the one you see at the foot of this page).

 At the end of 2021, we will be hosting a 'harvest festival' where we marvel at our fruits & crops of the year, and celebrate each other for keeping a light on in our imaginative faculties 🧠